top of page

 Canvas Brush Organizer

-If you like to keep a lot of brushes on hand, you need the 60-pocket Brush Organizer.
+If you like to keep a lot of brushes on hand, you need the 30-pocket brush organizer.
 I had this for many many years when I was an oil painter in my first studio, and I used thumbtacks to mount it to the wall.
 No matter how many brushes you own, you can roll them up to store and travel with them with ease.

-I'd love to hear about your favorite watercolor accessories.
-Have you tried any of the ones I mentioned?
-Please drop your thoughts and recommendations in the comments below.
+What's missing from your list?
+I'd love to hear about your favorite brush accessories.
+Drop your thoughts and recommendations in the comments.
 Your experiences might just inspire another artist.
 Let's learn and grow together.

 bottom of page